piyush-21-raj/Live-Sudoku-Solver/README.md

   * correctly detect the ordering of the elements to reproduce the sudoku
 - solve the sudoku and display it as an output

 Article that inspired this project - Sudoku Solver using Computer Vision and Deep Learning [Part 1](https://aakashjhawar.medium.com/sudoku-solver-using-opencv-and-dl-part-1-490f08701179) [Part 2](https://aakashjhawar.medium.com/sudoku-solver-using-opencv-and-dl-part-2-bbe0e6ac87c5)

-Tracking Progress via a [doc](https://docs.google.com/document/d/1kK3xpeCEI2OSuNLdxyedZndlmpJeOXm3psKB9WDqKms/edit?usp=sharing) that is the primary update log for this project.
+Tracking Progress via a [doc](https://docs.google.com/document/d/1kK3xpeCEI2OSuNLdxyedZndlmpJeOXm3psKB9WDqKms/edit?usp=sharing) that is the primary update log for this project